looqbox/guide/docs/Admin-Interface.md

 ### Default entities by Looqbox

 #### $date
+Looqbox interprets many different ways to refer to dates.
+Since it's the most used entity, it's always being improved by our team.
+Here are some examples from thousands of combinations of how a user can refer to a date in Looqbox:

+* ontem, hoje (hj), amanhã
+* semana passada, mes passado, ano passado, década passada
+* semana que vem, mes que vem, ano que vem, década que vem
+* 1 de abril, 24 de dezembro
+* setembro de 2018, janeiro do ano passado
+* 1 de abril de 2018
+* 28/01/1991, 02-02-2010
+* segunda feira, segunda feira da semana passada, segunda da semana que vem

 #### $datePartition
+Used to imply a way to split date value inside a script.
+Those references are:

+* por dia, diária, dia a dia
+* por semana, semanal, semana a semana
+* por mes, mensal, mes a mes
+* por bimestre, bimestral, bimestralmente, bimestre a bimestre
+* (same as above for trimestre, quadrimestre, semestre)
+* por ano, anual, ano a ano

 #### $comparative
+Comparative works by indicating a comparison between 2 $dates.
+For example:

+* hj vs ontem
+* mes passado versus retrasado
+* ano semana passada versus semana atual

 #### $topN
+Used for ranking. $topn shows the number of elements that the user intents to select/work with.
+The maximum positive or negative number is 99,999.

+* top 5
+* maiores 20
+* menores 15
+* top 8 maiores
+* top 8 menores

 #### $email

 #### $quotes
+Anything between quotes is treated as plain text (no rules about entities will be applyed).
+It's commonly used to refer about product, store name and other text that must have a exact value.

+* "coca cola"
+* "revista abril"

 #### $diamond
+Similar to $quotes, any text between square brackets will be treated as exact value and will have no rules applyed over.

+* [Looqbox]
+* [350ml pkg 6units]

 ### Entity By Code

 ### Entity By Name